 One other very special attraction is the area is so accessible, so relaxed, and so friendly.
 We are justly proud of what we have to offer in our part of “Big Sky Country” and warmly invite you to share it with us.

-The Glen Innes Celtic Cruisers hold our monthly meeting at the New England Club, 98 West Ave Glen Innes on the 1st Wednesday of each month.
-Monthly rides usually leave from the Caltex Service Station, cnr of Church and Meade Streets, Glen Innes on the 2nd Sunday of the month.
+The Glen Innes Celtic Cruisers hold our monthly meeting at the New England Club, 98 West Ave Glen Innes on the 1st Wednesday of each month. (except January) Monthly rides usually leave from the Caltex Service Station, cnr of Church and Meade Streets, Glen Innes on the 2nd Sunday of the month.

 Each year the Celtic Cruisers host a “Meet and Greet” now as part of the new "Glen On Wheels" Festival.
 Our traditional “Show and Shine” bike show, main street ride, welcome dinner and Saturday dinner dance are still held as part of this new event.
 Check our rides and social events page for full details on the “Meet and Greet” and "Glen On Wheels" Festival activities.